hansCodeJam/what-Ive-Learned-in-week3/whatIveLearnedInWeek3.md

 What I've Learned in Week 4

 Javascript
-- Parameter
+- A function is a subprogram designed to perform a particular task
-- return
+- Parameters are variables listed as a part of the function definition.
-  - def-The return statement stops the execution of a function and returns a value from that function.
+- return - return statement stops the execution of a function and returns a value from that function.
 Ex.

 ```Javascript